Toma0916/GlobalWheatDetection/README.md

 # Overview

-This repository is for `Global Wheat Detection` that is Kaggle competition for detection of wheat segments in images. (https://www.kaggle.com/c/global-wheat-detection)
+This repository is for `Global Wheat Detection` that is Kaggle competition for detection of wheat segments in images from all over the world. (https://www.kaggle.com/c/global-wheat-detection)

 <div align="center">
 <img src="https://user-images.githubusercontent.com/18682053/82140037-b8573d80-9867-11ea-9acb-89bae6fb192e.png" title="OverView1">